raghavtalwar/Football_Betting-Smart-Contract/README.md

 Youtube link - https://youtu.be/d57E4HM55Ek

-You must have basic knowledge of using these tools and solidity in order to run this project otherwise you might get stuck You only need to run npm install command once as it only install project dependencies
+You must have basic knowledge of using these tools and solidity language in order to run this project otherwise you might get stuck
+You only need to run npm install command once as it only installs project dependencies